Andile Phehlukwayo: International career

 In September 2016, Phehlukwayo was named in South Africa's One Day International (ODI) squad for their series against Australia.
 He made his ODI debut for South Africa against Ireland on 25 September 2016.
 In January 2017, he was included in South Africa's Twenty20 International (T20I) squad for their series against Sri Lanka.
 He made his T20I debut for South Africa against Sri Lanka on 20 January 2017.

 In June 2017, Phehlukwayo was named in South Africa's Test squad for their series against England, but he did not play.
 In September 2017, he was named in South Africa's Test squad for their series against Bangladesh.
 He made his Test debut for South Africa against Bangladesh on 28 September 2017.

 In April 2019, Phehlukwayo was named in South Africa's 15 man squad for the 2019 Cricket World Cup.
 On 23 June 2019, in the match against Pakistan, Phehlukwayo played in his 50th ODI.
 Following the World Cup, the International Cricket Council (ICC) named Phehlukwayo as the rising star of the squad.

 In September 2021, Phehlukwayo was named as one of three reserve players in South Africa's squad for the 2021 ICC Men's T20 World Cup.
+In September 2023, he was included in South Africa's squad for the 2023 Cricket World Cup.